andresacg30/acme-employees/README.md

 # My approach

 The first thing to do when working with data is clean it.
-So, the program first gets the name of the file with -get_data()-, which is the name parsed in the command line argument.
+So, the program first gets the name of the file with get_data(), which is the name parsed in the command line argument.
 Then, it reads the file safely, creates a list without the line splits and without white spaces.
 Erasing this symbol is just a security approach to any wrong whitespaces that could be in the data (check example #1 - RENE - SUNDAY).
 Finally, it creates a dict with the name of the employee as key and his schedule as value.
 E.G: {"ASTRID": "MO10:00-12:00,TH12:00-14:00,SU20:00-21:00"), we will reffer this list as employees list from now.

 After having the employees dict, we could get each employees name from the keys.
 That's when make_combinations() takes action.
 It will take every employees name and make all possible combinations of pair of the employees dict.
 It returns a list containing the combinations.